TheCarsonWest/nerd-emoji/apush/people/Rutherford B. Hayes.md

 **Election of 1876:**
 - Elected in a contentious election against Samuel J. Tilden
-- Resulted in the Compromise of 1877, ending Reconstruction in the South
+- Resulted in the [[Compromise of 1877]], ending Reconstruction in the South

 **Presidency (1877-1881):**